hmusakocak/MVCDynamicTable/README.md

 - You must have a base class from which other classes are derived.
 - All of your entities must be derived from your base class.
 - Your entities should have Id property.
-This property must be named as <b>Id</b>.
-Because in EFCore, relationships of entities is realized like this;
+This property must be named as <b>Id</b> because in EFCore, relationships of entities is realized like this;

 ```csharp
 public int FaultId { get; set; }